open-telemetry/opentelemetry-java-instrumentation/README.md

         which are not defined by semantic conventions
   * Standard metrics (still TBD, e.g.
       [opentelemetry-specification#522](https://github.com/open-telemetry/opentelemetry-specification/issues/522))
+* Simple (and well-documented) configuration for common needs, including but not limited to:
+  * Exporters, propagators, samplers
-* Build out manual instrumentation for all existing auto-instrumentation
+* Build out manual instrumentation libraries for existing auto-instrumentation
   * Share code and tests between manual and auto-instrumentation
 * Good support for vendors to extend the agent
   * Including ability for any user to write their own auto-instrumentation